 Mold spores are all around us, but the growth of mold can be prevented.
-Mold needs moisture, warmth and food in order to grow in your home.
+Mold needs moisture, warmth, and food in order to grow in your home.
 When you deprive mold of moisture, warmth and food, you will stop it from growing, but you won’t kill the mold that is already there.
-The mold spores will stay dormant and start growing again if they get moisture, warmth and food.
+The mold spores will stay dormant and start growing again if not treated by professional mold remediation techniques.
 So, it’s important to keep mold from growing in the first place.

 Mold Growth in Cold Climates

 If you live in a climate where you need to heat your home frequently, mold can start growing in the winter on your home’s inside walls, especially on the surfaces closest to the outside of your home.
 The wet season during winter is actually one of the most prominent times for mold growth, due to the amount of melting snow, ice, and warm inside temperatures.
 As the mold grows, it will slowly consume and breakdown the building materials on which it grows, quickly creating the need for replacement.